KeeMeng/MKB-Syntax-Highlighting/README.md

 ## Usage:

-When opening a txt or rtf file (can be configured), and the first line is `$${`, it will automatically change to `MKB` syntax.
+When opening a .txt file (can be configured), and the first line is `$${`, it will automatically change to `MKB` syntax.
 But if it doesnt work, then you can go to the bottom right corner, and change `Plain Text` to `MKB` syntax.
 After that, the colors should appear automatically, along with the auto complete functions.
 To auto complete a statement, press tab and cycle through the options, or CMD/CTRL + Space to see a list of the possible auto completions.

 ---